Cultural and Environmental Review

 If you need assistance, reach out to your team:

-- Environmental Review, Environmental Justice, and Cultural Review for federally funded projects: Liz Ellis, 360-628-4410, firstname.lastname@example.org
+- Environmental Review Coordinator for the Clean Water State Revolving Fund: Liz Ellis, 360-628-4410, email@example.com

 - Cultural Review for state funded stormwater program projects: Michelle Myers, 360-407-6564, firstname.lastname@example.org

-For all projects involving potentially ground disturbing activities, a plan is required in the event of an unanticipated discovery of human remains, historic or prehistoric resources.
-Your plan is required onsite, at all times.
-Also, the plan must be uploaded to our Administration of Grants and Loans (EAGL) system and a copy provided to your Ecology Project Manager.
+For all projects involving ground disturbing activities, an IDP is required in the event of an unanticipated discovery of human remains, and/or historic or prehistoric resources.
+Your IDP is required onsite, at all times.
+Also, the IDP must be uploaded to our Ecology Administration of Grants and Loans (EAGL) system and a copy provided to your Ecology Project Manager.

 Download Environmental Review forms